Dealing with missing system call or ioctl wrappers in Valgrind

 more specific case to get the right behaviour.
 Unless Valgrind's option

-'--sim-hints=lax-doors' is specified, the default case also spits a warning.
+'--sim-hints=lax-doors' is specified, the default case also spits out a warning.

 As above, please create a bug report and attach the patch as described